 DO NOT allow the fresh water pump to run dry; damage to the pump can occur.
 The fresh water pump works on demand and WILL NOT shut off when the tank is empty.
 Turn the water pump switch "OFF" when the system is not in use.
 Operating any pump from a low-charged battery can lead to a pump failure.
 Keep the batteries properly charged.
 The fresh water system must be properly winterized prior to winter lay-up.
 Refer to Winterizing.

-Sink and Shower Operation
+Sink Operation

-To use the head sink and shower, turn on the "Fresh Water" switch on the helm switch panel.
-Turn the water on at the faucet and adjust the hot and cold water until the desired temperature is obtained.
-Some minor variations in the water temperature may occur as the pressure pump cycles.
+The head sink faucet uses the fresh water system.
+Adjust the faucet until the desired pressure is obtained.
+Some minor variations in the water pressure may occur as the pressure pump cycles.